Zastai/Zastai.Build.ApiReference/README.md

 Defaults to `false`.

+### VisibilityForApiReference

+Determines which items are included in API Reference sources.
+Can be either `public`, to only include public API, or `internal`, to also include elements marked as `internal` or `private protected`.

+Defaults to `public`.

 ## Configuration - Which Attributes to Include

 The choice of which attributes to consider part of the public API is